finos/FDC3/docs/intents/spec.md

 #### `View___`

-* Expected behaviour: Content should be displayed to the user.
+* Expected behavior: Content should be displayed to the user.

 #### `Start___`

-* Expected behaviour: An interaction, such as a chat room or email thread, should be initiated.
+* Expected behavior: An interaction, such as a chat room or email thread, should be initiated.

 As more use cases were identified it was clear further Intents were required.
 FDC3 2.0 expanded this set to include the following:

 #### `Create___`

-* Expected behaviour: A new record or entity should be created.
+* Expected behavior: A new record or entity should be created.
 The operation should fail if it already exists.

 #### `Update___`

-* Expected behaviour: An existing record or entity should be updated.
+* Expected behavior: An existing record or entity should be updated.
 The operation should fail if it does not exist.

 #### `CreateOrUpdate___`

-* Expected behaviour: A new record or entity should be created, or an existing one updated if it exists.
+* Expected behavior: A new record or entity should be created, or an existing one updated if it exists.

 #### `Delete___`

-* Expected behaviour: An existing record or entity should be deleted.
+* Expected behavior: An existing record or entity should be deleted.
 The operation should fail if it does not exist.

 #### `Get___`

-* Expected behaviour: A record or entity should be retrieved and returned as an intent result.
+* Expected behavior: A record or entity should be retrieved and returned as an intent result.
 The operation should fail if the record does not exist.

 #### `Share___`

-* Expected behaviour: A record or entity should shared.
+* Expected behavior: A record or entity should shared.
 The operation should fail if it does not exist

 ## Using Intents